Blue-Shift-Coding/JavascriptCourse/README.md

 ###Resources

 - For colors that play well together, just click and paste into your code!
 [Flat UI Colors](https://flatuicolors.com/).
 You can find the full color reference we used in class [here](https://en.wikipedia.org/wiki/Web_colors#HTML_color_names)

+- [Codecademy Learn JavaScript](https://www.codecademy.com/learn/learn-javascript).
+We highly reccommed this as an extension activity to revise and consolidate your JavaScript learning!